aflarafeek03-max/Log-Analysis-and-Threat-Detection/README.md

 # Tools utilised:
 - Elasticsearch used as the indexing/search engine
 - Kibana provides security dashboards with analyses performed within them
-- Grafana provides visual comparisons and monitoring capabilities
+- Kibana Lens Visualization provides visual comparisons and monitoring capabilities
 - Python  to assist with data cleansing and formatting.

 # Architecture / Workflow: